 You and the school district each share your concerns.
-The mediator helps you settle the dispute and come to a final, written agreement.
+The mediator tries to help settle the dispute and come to a final, written agreement.
 Generally, nothing that is said during the mediation can be shared outside the meeting or used in future legal proceedings, unless an exception applies.